 In contrast, the Central Valley floor is characterized by conditions that are not well represented in the development data sets.
 These sites tend to be found in lower elevation and drain larger watersheds than reference sites used to calibrate the CSCI or ASCI.
 Soil conditions differ somewhat as well, having higher erodibility and lower compressive strength.
 Therefore, further investigation of the applicability of these indices in the Central Valley is warranted (see Part 2).
+As noted above, the 1987 ecoregion boundaries were used to define the Central Valley floor (Omernik 1987).

-Because the eutrophication response models are calibrated with both reference and nonreference sites, their development data sets are representative of environmental conditions in both the Modoc Plateau and Central Valley ecoregions.
+Because the eutrophication response models are calibrated with both reference and non-reference sites, their development data sets are representative of environmental conditions in both the Modoc Plateau and Central Valley ecoregions.